Bergeron scores in 2nd OT, Bruins beat Hurricanes in Game 1

 Much has changed since these teams met in the 2019 Eastern Conference final, but Boston continued its dominance more than a year after sweeping Carolina.
 The Bruins showed quick recovery from losing all three of their round-robin seeding games and handed the Hurricanes their first loss since hockey returned.

+“As a group, we didn’t love our effort. and we didn’t do some of the things we’re known for and what makes us a great team,” Carolina captain Jordan Staal said.
+“I thought there was some shifts here and there.
+They played a good game.
+We have to be better, obviously, if we want to beat the best.”

-Joel Edmundson, who wasn’t with the Hurricanes last year and joined them in a trade from the St. Louis Blues after winning the Stanley Cup, opened the scoring 13:02 into the first period.
+Joel Edmundson, who wasn’t with the Hurricanes last year and joined them in a trade from the St. Louis Blues after winning the Stanley Cup, scored the first goal of the game, and fellow defenseman Haydn Fleury tied it at 3 in the third after David Krejci put the Bruins ahead.

-The way Boston tied it was plenty familiar, with the its fearsome first line of Bergeron, Brad Marchand and David Pastrnak registering its first goal in their fourth game since the NHL’s restart.
-Bergeron won a faceoff to Marchand, who fed it to Pastrnak for the league-leading goal-scorer to finish it off at the 17:45 mark of the first.

-“We’re getting better from one game to the next. we’ve got to keep doing that, keep doing the little things to help our team,” Bergeron said.
+Fleury would’ve been out of the lineup if not for the surprise scratch of Sami Vatanen, who along with winger Justin Williams was a game-time decision according to coach Rod Brind’Amour.

+“We adjusted,” Brind’Amour said.
+“Hopefully they’ll be able to go (in Game 2 Thursday).

-The Bruins took their first lead in the fourth game they’re playing when Charlie Coyle scored 4:38 into the second.
-But goaltender Petr Mrazek was livid, and coach Rod Brind’Amour challenged for what the Hurricanes thought was a missed hand pass by Boston’s Brett Ritchie.
+After Boston’s fearsome first line of Bergeron, Brad Marchand and David Pastrnak registered its first goal in the team’s fourth game of the NHL restart late in the first period, Charlie Coyle gave the Bruins the lead 4:38 into the second.
+Goaltender Petr Mrazek was livid, and Brind’Amour challenged for what the Hurricanes thought was a missed hand pass by Boston’s Brett Ritchie.

 Officials and the NHL’s situation room ruled that Mrazek trying to cover the puck negated the hand pass.
-On the ice, no whistle was blown for Mrazek freezing the play, so Coyle poking it out and scoring was allowed.
+On the ice, no whistle was blown for Mrazek freezing the play, so Coyle poking it out and scoring was allowed, and Carolina was penalized for the failed challenge.

-Carolina was penalized for the failed challenge, but Boston’s lead lasted just 11 seconds before Brock McGinn scored short-handed.
-David Krejci put the Bruins ahead 59 seconds into the third, and that lead held up less than nine minutes before Hurricanes defenseman Haydn Fluery beat Tuukka Rask from long distance with a shot from just inside the blue line.
+“That call was — I mean to get the penalty — I still can’t figure it out,” Brind’Amour said.

-Then this became the sixth game of the past 11 in these playoffs to go to overtime.
+Brock McGinn scored short-handed 11 seconds later to even things out.
+After Krejci and Fleury traded goals, this became the sixth game of the past 11 in these playoffs to go to overtime.
 A video screen inside the arena flashed the message, “Deja Vu?” minutes into OT.

 But this game was far from the same as Columbus-Tampa Bay, notably because the Hurricanes and Bruins were primed to play at night and had to regroup for a matinee.